koppanyh/kopForth/README.md

    - The main file that gets included in your main.c or wherever
  - kfBios.h
    - The only file that you should need to modify when porting to another system
- - kfMath.h
+ - kfType.h
-   - Arbitrary precision math library used for double-cell math
+   - The header containing the structs needed to instantiate a kopForth object
  - kfStack.h
    - The header that contains the stack implementations for kopForth
  - kfStatus.h
-   - The internal library used for status reporting (errors and stuff)
+   - The header used for status error reporting
+ - kfMath.h
+   - Arbitrary precision math library used for double-cell math
+ - kfWordsNative.h
+   - This contains the native word definitions for the kopForth system
+ - kfWordsVarAddrConst.h
+   - This contains the word definitions for variables, addresses, and constants
+ - kfWordsStackMem.h
+   - This contains the word definitions for stack and address operators
+ - kfWordsString.h
+   - This contains the word definitions for string/char related stuff
+ - kfWordsIntComp.h
+   - This contains the word definitions for the shell interpreter and compiler
  - main.c
    - Demo main file